 Do you know what to do if an individual enters your pharmacy and asks for a copy of their PharmaNet patient record?
 As with any type of counseling, a few questions can clarify the request and provide you with an action plan.

-Ask if they want a copy of their current record, which is a list of PharmaNet transactions (all medication entries and access occurrences) for the past 14 months.
-If this is what the person is looking for, they have come to the right place: requests for current PharmaNet patient records can be made at any pharmacy in British Columbia.
+Ask if they want a copy of their current record, which is a list of PharmaNet transactions (all medication entries and accesses) for the past 14 months.
+If this is what the person is looking for, the requests for current PharmaNet patient records can be made at any pharmacy in British Columbia.

-If the individual is looking for a record earlier than the past 14 months, they need to contact CPBC, because this is a request for archived information.
-This article describes archival requests later on; for now, let’s go over the process for accommodating current patient record requests.
+If the individual is looking for a record earlier than the past 14 months, they need to contact the Ministry of Health, PharmaNet at:

 3 Easy Steps